andyschwab/andyschwab.github.io/DESIGN.md

 ## 2. Unified Offering Framing (the anchor)

-- **Practice name / category:** **Human-centered technology and change.**
+- **Practice name / headline:** **Human-centered technology & operations.** (This is the page headline — the former eyebrow, promoted.)
-- **One-line statement (hero headline):** *"Technology and operations, built around people."* (Plain-English gloss of the idea: helping organizations adopt emerging technology and lead the change that makes it stick, with people at the center.)
+- **Punchline (closes the intro paragraph):** *"Technology and operations, built around people."*
+- **Plain-English gloss of the idea:** helping organizations adopt emerging technology and lead the change that makes it stick, with people at the center.
 - **The single idea:** introducing new capability into an organization in a way that *strengthens the people in it rather than routing around them.* Technology is the new capability; operations and leadership are what make it actually take hold.
 - **Two facets of one practice, not a menu:**
   - **Technology** — building software and putting AI to work where it sharpens judgment.